AutomateSecOps/BCNet-2025/README.md

 It is hands-on keyboard, so bring your laptop!

-We will co-build throughout the entire workshop, so you will understand how to construct a Tines workflow from start to finish, using different actions such as the Event Transformation, the Send Email, and Trigger action.
+We will co-build throughout the entire workshop, so you will understand how to construct a Tines workflow from start to finish.

 In addition, you will learn how to leverage Tines AI Automatic Mode for Event Transformations and the Tines AI action.

 ## Requirements
-- Sign up for the [FREE Tines Community Edition](https://www.tines.com/pricing/)
+- Sign up for the [FREE Tines Community Edition](https://www.tines.com/pricing/).
-- Sign up for a free personal [VirusTotal](https://www.virustotal.com/) and [URLScan.io](https://urlscan.io/) API key
+- Sign up for a free personal [VirusTotal](https://www.virustotal.com/) and [URLScan.io](https://urlscan.io/) API key.
-- Once signed into your Tines tenant, download and import the three Tines Stories under the [tines](https://github.com/AutomateSecOps/BCNet-2025/tree/main/tines) folder in this GitHub repo.
+- Once signed into your Tines tenant, download and import the Tines Story under the [tines](https://github.com/AutomateSecOps/BCNet-2025/tree/main/tines) folder in this GitHub repo.
+- Download the three csv files located in the [iocs](https://github.com/AutomateSecOps/BCNet-2025/tree/main/iocs)folder.

 Once you start automating, you can't stop!